 Meridian Energy highlighted the groundbreaking nature of this endeavor, describing it as New Zealand's inaugural wind farm repowering project.
 It holds the potential to generate seven times the annual renewable energy production of the existing fleet.

 As part of this collaborative agreement, Meridian intends to acquire shares in NZ Windfarms, equivalent to a 19.99% shareholding.
-Additionally, Meridian plans to enter into a 15-year power purchase agreement, ensuring the of all electricity generated by the repowered project.
+Additionally, Meridian plans to enter into a 15-year power purchase agreement, ensuring the acquisition of all electricity generated by the repowered project.

 The final investment decision for the project's expansion is slated for the second quarter of 2025, with the anticipated completion date towards the close of the fiscal year 2027.
 This endeavor signifies a significant step in New Zealand's renewable energy landscape, with the potential to contribute substantially to the country's sustainable energy goals.